Pulaski County Courthouse

 A new plan introduced suggests moving all county and court functions to a proposed addition to the Justice Center and demolishing the historic courthouse, replacing it with a parking lot and landscaping.

 Alarmed at the notion of losing their courthouse, Winamac residents formed a Save the Pulaski County Courthouse group.
 Members have packed commission meetings, begging officials to reconsider demolition.
-Indiana Landmarks has offered to retain the same architectural firm the county has been working with to look at cost-effective strategies for repair, space, security and ADA issues.
+In partnership with county officials, Indiana Landmarks retained the same architectural firm the county has been working with to look at cost-effective strategies for repair, space, security and ADA issues.

 Saving threatened buildings takes teamwork.
 You can be a part of that team.
 Reach out to local leaders.
 Let them know these buildings are important to you.
 And support state and local preservation groups.